|1. Economic, Environmental and Political|

 |In common with most businesses, Halfords is dependent on the reliability and suitability of a number of important IT systems where any sustained performance problems (including those caused by cyberattack) could potentially compromise our operational capability for a period of time, impacting on shops, centres or warehouse, multi-channel and distribution systems.
 With ambitious growth plans for our multi-channel offer, our trading capacity could be affected by internal and external systems' resilience and interdependencies.|

 Commercial data could be lost or stolen through cyberattack, sabotage, or other security breaches.
 Press reports and professional advisors indicate that cyberattacks are becoming more sophisticated and common.

 We review our IT security processes and risk assessments on an ongoing basis and our IT team has dedicated IT security and continuity experts.
-We utilise appropriate firewalls, and physical and logical system access controls.
-We have undertaken network penetration testing.
+We utilise appropriate firewalls and we have undertaken network penetration testing.

-The Audit Committee is briefed by the Chief Information Officer on the business' IT security framework and continues to closely monitor this area.
+The Audit Committee is briefed by senior IT management on the business' IT security framework and continues to closely monitor this area.

 |8.
 Dependence on Key Management Personnel|

 |The success of the Group's business depends upon its senior management closely supervising all aspects of its business, in particular, the operation of the shops and Autocentres, including the appropriate training of in-shop and centre colleagues, and the design, procurement and allocation of merchandise.||Our Remuneration Policy Summary details the strategies in place to ensure that high calibre executives are attracted and retained.
 The Group looks to improve its senior manager cadre through operating a talent management process to help individuals achieve their full potential within Halfords and to ensure that appropriate succession plans are in place to meet the future needs of the business.
 At a junior level, the Group continues to invest in graduate and apprenticeship programmes and shop and Autocentre colleague training and development.|